Patterns behind Chaos: Forecasting Data Movement for Efficient Large-Scale MoE LLM Inference: MoE Profiling and System Insights

 \subsubsection{\textbf{Prefill-Decode-Level Correlation}}

 \textbf{\emph{(Ob3)}}\\ Building on the layer-level and token-level relations, we observe notable similarities in expert selection patterns between prefill and decode stages.
-Comparing heatmaps across stages in \autoref{fig:profile-stage-level}(a)(b)(c)(d), we find similar distributions of bright dots, indicating that expert pairs frequently selected during prefill are also likely selected during decode.
-This cross-stage consistency suggests expert selection in the decode stage can be predicted using prefill data.
+Comparing heatmaps across stages in \autoref{fig:profile-stage-level}(a)(b)(c)(d), we find similar distributions of bright dots, indicating that expert pair heatmap during prefill and decode shares similarities.
+This cross-stage consistency suggests us that the prefill-collected information can guide initial decode steps until sufficient decode data accumulates.

 To quantify this similarity, we compute Spearman's ratio ($\rho$) across all model layers, comparing prefill and decode heatmaps.
 Spearman's Ratio $\rho$ measures monotonic relationships between variables, ranging from $-1$ (perfect negative correlation) to $1$ (perfect positive correlation).
 Generally, $|\rho| > 0.7$ indicates strong correlation, $0.4 < |\rho| \leq 0.7$ indicates moderate correlation, and $|\rho| \leq 0.4$ suggests weak correlation~\cite{spearman}.
 The results in \autoref{fig:profile-stage-level}(e)(f) show that most layers demonstrate strong correlation, while a few show moderate correlation.
 This makes it possible to predict decode-stage expert selection with prefill-stage data.